percona/pmm/README.md

 ## Spelling and grammar

-The GitHub actions build job performs a basic spell and grammar check.
+The GitHub actions build job performs a basic spell check.
+(A grammar check is currently commented out in the actions file.)
 You can do these yourself on the command line if you have [Node.js] installed.

 ```sh
 npm i markdown-spellcheck -g